fuki1320/learning_JS/loops.md

 ## _FOR_ loop
 A for loop repeats until a specified condition evaluates to false.
-Or it repeatedly executes a block of code as long as a specified condition is true.

 - A for statement looks as follows: